XiaoYulong/YLSwipeLockView/README.md

 ## Usage

  1. Copy the YLSwipeLockView folder to your project.
- 2. Add YLSwipeLockView as a subview wherever you want add set a delegate to this YLSwipeLockView.
+ 2. Add YLSwipeLockView as a subview wherever you want and set a delegate to this YLSwipeLockView.

 ```objective-c